TomasDarquier/tomasdarquier.github.io/_app/_pages/test.md

 ---
 layout: page
-title: About
+title: Test
-permalink: /example-about/
+permalink: /test/
-desc: 關於・について・Introduction
+desc: 示例頁面・サンプルページ・Example Page
-hidden: true
 ---

-This is an Curtana theme example About page.
+This is an example About page.

-Sparanoid is a design studio operated by Tunghsiao Liu.
-You can ping me on [Twitter](https://twitter.com/tunghsiao) or send correspondence to [t@sparanoid.com](mailto:t@sparanoid.com).
+Sparanoid is a design and development studio.
+It is available for freelance work as well as consulting.
+You can send email to [t@sparanoid.com](mailto:t@sparanoid.com).

 ## Colophon